How do I handle difficult situations with patients as a Radiology Technician?

 Other Questions about Radiology Technician

-- What qualifications do I need to become a Radiology Technician?
+How often do I need to renew my certifications as a Radiology Technician?

-- What kind of salary can I expect as a Radiology Technician?
+What kind of lifestyle can I expect as a Radiology Technician?